Battle of Mohács: Aftermath 1526

-The victory did not give the Ottomans the security they wanted.
-Buda was left undefended; only the French and Venetian ambassadors waited for the Sultan to congratulate him on his great victory.
-Though they entered the unguarded evacuated Buda and pillaged the castle and surroundings, they retreated soon afterwards.
-It was not until 1541 that the Ottomans finally captured and occupied Buda following the 1541 Siege of Buda.
+It took until 1541 when the Ottomans finally made the decision to occupy Buda following the 1541 Siege of Buda.
 However, for all intents and purposes, the Battle of Mohács meant the end of the independent Kingdom of Hungary as a unified entity.
-Amid political chaos, the divided Hungarian nobility elected two kings simultaneously, John Zápolya in 1526 and Ferdinand of Austria in 1527.
+Amid political chaos, the divided Hungarian nobility elected two kings simultaneously, John Zápolya in 1526 and the Habsburg Archduke, Ferdinand of Austria in late 1526 who founded a new Hungarian dynasty of kings.
 The Ottoman occupation was contested by the Habsburg Archduke of Austria, Ferdinand I, Louis's brother-in-law and successor by treaty with King Vladislaus II.
+Ferdinand's main goal was to create a new empire from his new kingdoms what was official name changed only in 1804 as Austrian Empire.

-Bohemia fell to the Habsburgs, who also dominated the northern and western parts of Hungary and the remnants of the Kingdom of Croatia, while the Ottomans held central Hungary and suzerainty over semi-independent Transylvania.
+Bohemia and Moravia fell to the Habsburgs, who also dominated the northern and western parts of Hungary and the remnants of the Kingdom of Croatia, while the Ottomans held central Hungary and suzerainty over semi-independent Transylvania which became a principality in 1571.
 This provided the Hungarians with sufficient impetus to continue to resist the Ottoman occupation, which they did for another seventy years.

-Kingdom of Hungary before 1526, and the 3 parts into which it was divided after the Battle of Mohács: Royal Hungary, Transylvania, and the part that was annexed by the Ottoman Empire.
+Kingdom of Hungary before 1526, and the 3 parts into which it was divided after 1541: Royal Hungary, Transylvania(officially established in 1571), and the part that was annexed by the Ottoman Empire.

 The Austrian branch of Habsburg monarchs needed the economic power of Hungary for the Ottoman wars.
 During the Ottoman wars the territory controlled by the Kingdom of Hungary shrank by around 60%.
 Despite these territorial and demographic losses, the smaller, heavily war-torn Royal Hungary remained as economically important as the Austrian hereditary lands or the Bohemian crown lands in the late 16th century.
 Of Ferdinand's territories, the depleted Kingdom of Hungary was at that time his largest source of revenue.

 The subsequent near constant warfare required a sustained commitment of Ottoman forces, proving a drain on resources that the largely rural and war-torn kingdom proved unable to repay.
-Crusader armies besieged Buda several times during the 16th century.
+Crusader armies besieged Buda several times during the 16th-17th century (1530, 1540,1541,1542,1598,1602,1603,1684,1686).
 Sultan Suleiman himself died of natural causes in Hungary during the Battle of Szigetvár in 1566.
-There were also two unsuccessful Ottoman sieges of Eger, which did not fall until 1596, seventy years after the Ottoman victory at Mohács.
-The Turks proved unable to conquer the northern and western parts of Hungary, which belonged to the Habsburg monarchs.
+There were also two Ottoman sieges of Eger: the first siege in 1552 was unsuccessful and the city did not fall until 1596, seventy years after the Ottoman victory at Mohács.
+The Turks proved unable to conquer the northern and western parts of Hungary, which belonged to the Habsburg monarchs who were the official royal family of the Hungarian Kingdom.

 A book on the Turkish culture was written by Georgius Bartholomaeus with information obtained from Christian troops released by the Ottomans after the battle.